jimmyhang6/Plaid-Lab/README.md

 The app has now connected to the sample bank account

 7. Click the '**Send request**' button to begin retrieving bank data

+## Editing the code
+Now in the web browser, you'll seeing the account balances for the sample account we connected using Plaid.
+If you take a closer look, you may notice a typo.
+We're now going to edit the code to correct the typo on the page.